See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

 become aware of the negative psychological and physical effects anxiety has upon the body.
 This is an open group on Thursdays at 3:30 p.m. in Crisp Hall.

 We live in stressful times!
-Learn skills to calm your body and mind.
+Learn skills to calm your body and mind as we explore a variety of mindfulness techniques such as meditation, progressive muscle relaxation, guided imagery, and yoga stretches.
 Quantitative data via MRI shows positive neuroplasticity after practicing mindfulness for just 20 minutes a day.
-Benefits include reduction in anxiety by calming of the amygdala and reduction of depression by strengthening of prefrontal cortex.
-Better sleep, regulated emotions, improved memory, interoception, resilience and connection.
-This is an open group experience Thursdays at 3:30 p.m. on Zoom.
+Benefits include reduction in anxiety by calming of the amygdala and reduction of depression by strengthening the prefrontal cortex.
+You'll get better sleep, regulated emotions, improved memory, interoception, resilience and connection.
+This is an open group experience Wednesdays at 3:30 p.m.
+(Academic Terraces, rain out Crisp Hall #207)

-Expressive Art Group for students who have experienced interpersonal or sexual violence.
-We’ll explore a variety of expressive modalities to process trauma, reduce trauma response and increase emotional regulation.
-This is a closed therapeutic group on Wednesdays at 3:30 p.m. on Zoom.
-Students must register by emailing email@example.com
+Expressive Art Group is for students who have experienced interpersonal or sexual violence.
+We’ll explore a variety of expressive modalities, such as painting, drumming, and movement, to process trauma, reduce trauma response, and increase emotional regulation.
+This is a closed therapeutic group on Thursdays at 3:30 p.m. beginning September 9th (Crisp Hall #207).
+Students must register by September 8th by emailing firstname.lastname@example.org

 We all deserve to have healthy and fulfilling relationships with family members, friends, intimate partners, classmates and co-workers.
 This group will zero in on several key characteristics that all healthy relationships have in common—especially romantic relationships.
 These characteristics should not be optional and when they are missing, we may find ourselves wondering where the relationship went wrong.
 This group will practice good communication skills on a weekly basis so be prepared to interact with your fellow group members.
 This is an open group on Tuesdays at 3:30 p.m. in Crisp Hall.